paritytech/parity-bridge/README.md

 #### side options

-- `side.account` - address of this bridge authority on `side` chain
-  - usually the same as `main.account`
 - `side.http` - path to the http socket of a parity node that has `side.account` unlocked
 - `side.contract.bin` - path to the compiled `SideBridge` contract
     - required for initial deployment